davea42/libdwarf-code/CODINGSTYLE.md

         int ns_x; /* usually avoid comment here this is Yuck! and this is even worse as continuation.
 Yuck! */

-        /*  Comment here about y with blank line above and belows to make it clear which line referred to. */
+        /*  Comment here about ns_y with blank line above and below to make it clear which line referred to. */
         unsigned ns_y;